 Another powerful feature of LoRa is the ability to demodulate several “orthogonal” or simultaneous signals at the same frequency, assuming they have different chirp rates.
 In the datasheet, LoRa chirp rates are called “spreading factors,” with higher spreading factors denoting slower chirps.
 This function is supported by the SX1301 chip from Semtech.
 All Link Labs gateway systems have the ability to decode many simultaneous LoRa chirps simultaneously, which allows very large networks to be built.

 Building such a LoRa network or system requires a tremendous amount of development.
 Going from LoRa to a functioning wireless system is analogous to going from having a BPSK radio chip to having a WiFi network.
-The OSI layer 2 and above functions of large networks that include gateways, repeaters, addressing, adaptive data rates, message retries, message acknowledgements, and high capacity OFDM downlink signals are the function of systems like LoRaWAN and Symphony Link.
+The OSI layer 2 and above functions of large networks that include gateways, repeaters, addressing, adaptive data rates, message retries, message acknowledgments, and high capacity OFDM downlink signals are the function of systems like LoRaWAN and Symphony Link.

 There has been a movement to standardize the MAC features for LoRa called the LoRa Alliance, of which Link Labs was an early member.
 The LoRa Alliance developed the LoRaWAN protocol for use by mobile network operators who want to use unlicensed spectrum to communicate with IoT devices in their network.